 4. How can I estimate my puppy’s adult size?

-Double their 4-month weight for a good estimate — though genetics always play a role.
+Double their 4-month weight for a good estimate — though genetics always play a crucial role.

 5. What if my Goldendoodle is smaller than the chart?

 Don’t worry!
 Slight variations are normal.
-Check with your vet if you notice drastic differences.
+Check with your vet if you notice any drastic differences.

 Recent Comments